-- Companies presenting a non-GAAP financial measure adjusted for or explaining the impact of COVID-19 should highlight why management finds it useful and how it helps investors assess the impact of COVID-19 on the company's financial position and results of operations - Companies will be permitted to reconcile provisional amounts based on a reasonable estimate, or a range of reasonably estimable GAAP results, provided an appropriate explanation is provided - Companies should use non-GAAP financial measures for the purpose of sharing how management and the Board of Directors are analyzing the current and potential impact of COVID-19 and not for the purpose of presenting a more favorable view of the company
+- To the extent that it is, or is expected to be material, companies should address the impact of COVID-19 in earnings releases and be prepared to answer related questions on their earnings calls - It may be difficult for companies to assess or predict with precision the broad effects of COVID-19 and its actual impact will depend on many factors beyond a company's control and knowledge, which will make it more challenging to be comfortable with the disclosures being made - Three takeaways for use on non-GAAP financial measures - 1.
+Companies presenting a non-GAAP financial measure adjusted for or explaining the impact of COVID-19 should highlight why management finds it useful and how it helps investors assess the impact of COVID-19 on the company's financial position and results of operations - 2.
+Companies may be permitted to reconcile provisional amounts based on a reasonable estimate, or a range of reasonably estimable GAAP results, provided an appropriate explanation is provided - 3.
+Companies should use non-GAAP financial measures for the purpose of sharing how management and the Board of Directors are analyzing the current and potential impact of COVID-19 and not for the purpose of presenting a more favorable view of the company